School Immunisation Program: Frequently asked questions for parents

 If you have said NO and wish to change to YES, you will require a new consent card which can be obtained by contacting the immunisation provider that will be visiting your child's school.

-If the nurse assesses your child as not medically fit to receive the vaccine you will be sent a letter with details why the vaccine was not administered and where to go to receive the missed vaccines.
-Administration of any vaccines should be postponed in children who have a high fever on the day of vaccination.
+If the nurse assesses your child as not medically fit to receive the vaccine you will be contacted with details why the vaccine was not administered and where to go to receive the missed vaccines.

 It is important for your child to receive any missed doses of vaccine as soon as possible while they are still eligible to receive the vaccine for free.

-Following vaccination, students will receive a Record of Immunisation to take home.
+Following vaccination, students will receive a Personal Immunisation Record to take home.
 You are encouraged to keep this record so you know which vaccines your child has received.
 This record may be required for future employment or travel purposes.

 Yes.
 The school will provide an area close to the vaccination team where your child will be observed for at least 15 minutes.

-For more information about the School Immunisation Program, contact your doctor or immunisation provider.
+For more information about the School Immunisation Program, contact your immunisation provider or doctor.